-- EPA Superfund Amendments and Reauthorization Act (SARA) Title III - this product does not contain any substances reportable under Sections 302, 304, 313, (40 CFR 372).
+EPA: Superfund Amendments and Reauthorization Act (SARA) Title III - This product contains aluminum oxide (fibrous forms) which is reportable under Section 313 (40 CFR 372).
 Sections 311 and 312 (40 CFR 370) apply (delayed hazard).
-Hazard Categories: Immediate Hazard - No Delayed Hazard - Yes Fire Hazard - No Pressure Hazard - No Reactivity Hazard - No Toxic Substances Control Act (TSCA) - RCF is not required to be listed on the TSCA inventory.
-Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Clean Air Act (CAA) - this product contains fibers with an average diameter greater than one micron and thus is not considered a hazardous air pollutant.
-OSHA Comply with Hazard Communication Standards 29 CFR 1910.1200 and 29 CFR 1926.59 and the Respiratory Protection Standards 29 CFR 1910.134 and 29 CFR 1926.103.
-California "Ceramic fibers (airborne particles of respirable size)" is listed in Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986 as a chemical known to the State of California to cause cancer.
-Other States RCF products are not known to be regulated by states other than California; however, state Other States and local OSHA and EPA regulations may apply to these products.
+Toxic Substances Control Act (TSCA) - RCF has been assigned a CAS number; however; it is an "article" under TSCA and therefore exempt from listing on the TSCA inventory.
+Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Clean Air Act (CAA) - This product contains fibers with an average diameter greater than one micron and thus is not considered a hazardous air pollutant.
+OSHA: Comply with Hazard Communication Standards 29 CFR 1910.1200 and 29 CFR 1926.59 and the Respiratory Protection Standards 29 CFR 1910.134 and 29 CFR 1926.103.
+California: "Ceramic fibers (airborne particles of respirable size)" is listed in Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986 as a chemical known to the State of California to cause cancer.
+Other States RCF products are not known to be regulated by states other than California; however, state and local OSHA and EPA regulations may apply to these products.
 If in doubt, contact your local regulatory agency.